rscopes/react-scopes/readme.md

 RS is semantically and operationally stable <br/>

-Let's be clear; stable in the sense that it does the work. <br/>
+Let's be clear; stable in the sense that it does the work and has a coherent semantic system. <br/>
 That said, it need tests, then to be optimized, and of course, docs and examples. <br/>

 ## Why use rScopes ?